Ryan Blaney races to first NASCAR Cup Series victory of the year at Nashville

 There was a sprint to the finish under green forcing teams and drivers to pick and choose went to pit.
 Blaney had led 107 laps when he went to the pits under green flag on lap 248.
 Hamlin took the lead before going to pit road on lap 256.

+Crew chief Jonathan Hassler said they decided on Blaney's fifth and final pit stop trying to make sure he could get back out into the cleanest air possible.

+“It was really nice just to finish off a race,” Hassler said.

-Brad Keselowski had the lead when he went to the pits on lap 269, and Blaney took the lead for the final 31 laps.
+Brad Keselowski had the lead when he went to the pits on lap 269.
+Blaney took the lead for the final 31 laps.

 Hamlin raced Sunday night hoping to take advantage of his starting spot spot beside pole-sitter Chase Briscoe.
 Whether Hamlin would chase his third win this season had been in question with his third child, a boy, due the same day.

 Hamlin practiced and qualified well, so he drove his No. 11 Toyota even as Joe Gibbs Racing had Ryan Truex on standby in case Hamlin got the call that his fiancee was in labor.
-Hamlin won the first stage.
+Hamlin won the first stage and survived the final stretch without water or fresh air.

 Tyler Reddick beat his boss Hamlin, a co-owner of his 23XI Racing team, to new parent status, which Reddick announced on social media earlier Sunday.